Sakartu/SDM-SiED/README.md

 > (base64 tree_id, int pre, int post, int parent, base64 Ctag, base64 Cval)

+In this row the meaning of the values are clear, except for the Ctag and Cval values.
+We use the following encoding scheme for these values, where the tuple mentioned are the Ctag and Cval values respectively:

+- A node is encoded like <E(Nodename), randomData>
+- An attribute is encoded like <E(@Attributename), E(Attributeval)>
+- A text node is encoded like <E(#), E(Textvalue)>

 The XML document is encoded as described in [1], and all text must be encapsulated in a <#TEXT> node.
 All attribute names are prefixed with '@'.
 For example: